 The Environmental Studies Concentration draws upon the disciplinary strengths of a traditional major and a set of courses focused on the environment, including two integrative courses.
 Students may utilize environmental studies-related upper-level courses within their own discipline to complete requirements of the concentration if the courses have a significant component that addresses environmental concerns.

 - COURSES REPRESENTING ENVST AREAS OF EMPHASIS (one from each area of emphasis – Natural Science, Social Science and Arts & Humanities)

 - ES ELECTIVE (one additional course from those listed)

-Students will choose two additional environmental studies courses from among those listed in the major.
+Students will choose one additional environmental studies courses from among those listed in the major.
 This may include (but need not) the senior seminar.
 Elective courses must have a significant component that addresses environmental concerns, but they need not have environmental issues as their exclusive focus.

 Click on the department’s intended learning outcomes for ES concentrators to discover more about them.